dev-arvin-10/newborn-tracker-legal/privacy-policy.md

 ## Contact

-For questions about this privacy policy, contact: support@newborntracker.app
+For questions about this privacy policy, contact: devarvin10@gmail.com